C# ADO.NET ODBC tutorial

 One of the key changes that ADO.NET introduces is the replacement of the ADO Recordset object with a combination of the DataTable, DataSet, DataAdapter, and DataReader objects.
 A DataTable represents a collection of rows from a single table, and in this respect is similar to the Recordset.
 A DataSet represents a collection of DataTable objects, together with the relationships and constraints that bind the various tables together.

 One of the key characteristics of the DataSet is that it has no knowledge of the underlying data source that might have been used to populate it.
 The actual interface to the underlying data source is provided by using one of a number of .NET Data Providers.
-A .NET Data Provider comprise four key objects (Connection, Command, DataReader and DataAdapter).
+A .NET Data Provider comprises of four key objects (Connection, Command, DataReader and DataAdapter).

 .NET Data Providers fall into two categories: bridge providers and native providers.
 Bridge providers, such as those supplied for OLE DB and ODBC, allow you to use data libraries designed for earlier data access technologies.
 Native providers are normally provided by the actual database supplier and provide interfaces to specific databases.
 For example, SQL Server has a native provider available from Microsoft.